kyma-project/kyma/components/application-connectivity-validator/README.md

 ## Overview

 The Application Connectivity Validator validates client certificate subjects.
-It proxies the requests to the Eventing Publisher and the Application Registry.
+It proxies the requests to the Eventing Publisher.

 A single instance of the component is deployed for an Application and uses these parameters:
 - **proxyPort** is the port on which the reverse proxy is exposed.
 The default port is `8081`.